These 2 Double-Digit Mortgage Trusts Hit Their 52 Week Lows - Will REITs See A Rally? - NewsBreak

 Rising home mortgage interest rates, a lack of seller inventory and still high home prices have thrown the residential real estate industry and investment strategies into a tailspin.
 With the average national home mortgage interest rate nearing 7.5%, many question the logic behind residential home investment for the foreseeable future....

-MSCI MSCI reported its Q3 earnings results on Tuesday, October 25, 2022 at 06:45 AM.
+Shutterstock SSTK reported its Q3 earnings results on Tuesday, October 25, 2022 at 07:00 AM.
 Here's what investors need to know about the announcement.
-MSCI beat estimated earnings by 4.78%, reporting an EPS of $2.85 versus an estimate of $2.72.
-Revenue was up $43.54 million from the same period last...
+Shutterstock beat estimated earnings by 12.36%, reporting an EPS of $1.0 versus an estimate of $0.89.
+Revenue was up $9.66 million from the same period last...

+Alphabet To 120?
+Here Are 5 Other Price Target Changes For Tuesday

+Keybanc lowered Alphabet Inc. GOOGL price target from $125 to $120.
+Keybanc analyst Justin Patterson maintained the stock with an Overweight rating.
+Alphabet shares rose 0.3% to $102.80 in pre-market trading.
+JP Morgan cut the price target on Lululemon Athletica Inc. LULU from $464 to $413.
+JP Morgan analyst Matthew...

 Benzinga